-For the purposes of this report, a summary of the project, on the basis of the author's understanding of the conceptual information available at the time of writing ,is provided, since no prefeasibility nor feasibility reports on the project/s have yet been compiled.
+For the purposes of this report, a summary of the projects, on the basis of the author's understanding of the conceptual information available at the time of writing.
+Images showing the location of each project are included at the end of the report text, before the appendices.